mike-french/myrex/README.md

   force the _any character_ wildcard `.` to include newline `\n`.

 `:timeout` (integer, default 1000ms) - the timeout (ms) for executing a string match.

+`:offset` (integer, default 0) - the 0-based offset for the initial position in the string

 `:multiple` decide behviour when the regular expression is ambiguous:
 * `:one` (default) - stop at the first successful match, return the capture.